go-go-golems/workspace-manager/ttmp/2025-08-23/02-analyzing-and-planning-for-a-git-centered-functionality-refactoring.md

 - Keep `worktree` and complex sync (rebase) on CLI initially.
 - Golden tests comparing outputs across backends.
 - Feature flags and per-command `--git-backend` override.
+- See `ttmp/2025-08-23/03-status-and-design-of-wsm-rebase-and-conflict-management.md` for the rebase/conflict handling plan and TODOs.

 **Conclusion:**
 - The hybrid strategy de-risks the transition while delivering immediate benefits.